 It’s our deep belief that the leadership of young people will be vital to tackling the climate crisis, and we’re inspired by the efforts of students and emerging entrepreneurs who are taking innovative approaches to these vitally important issues.

 Another way we help advocate for and support the next generation of environmental leadership is through a bi-annual scholarship program that provides a $1,000 college scholarship to two students each year.
-Learn more about the program and its requirements here.

 For the Future